Speech and Language Programs

 Applications will be reviewed as they are received and students will be accepted on a rolling basis until the program is full.
 Once accepted, a $300 deposit is required to secure a spot in the program.
 Full tuition is due no later than March 15, 2023.

-The Word Detectives program offers a multi-dimensional approach to reading instruction that focuses on development of skills essential to learning as well as reading.
-The program incorporates practices proven essential to effective summer instruction including small class sizes, use of evidence-based instruction, parental involvement, and ongoing progress monitoring.
-In addition, the program embeds research-based motivational strategies, designed to encourage persistence, engagement, and independent learning into every aspect of instruction.
-Along these lines, we have formulated general instructional plans and goals for the different types of students who participate in our program.
+The Math Masters program offers a scientifically validated approach to math instruction that focuses on the foundation skills for which advanced mathematics skills are built upon.
+The program incorporates practices proven essential to effective, efficient instruction including small homogeneous groups, use of evidence-based instruction, parental involvement, and ongoing progress monitoring.
+In addition, the program embeds research-based motivational strategies, designed to encourage persistence, engagement, and methods to promote independent learning into every aspect of instruction.
+We will do this by building programs on your learner’s specific needs.